10 Best Practices for Mobile-First Ecommerce Design

 • Reduce Shopify apps to avoid unnecessary slowdowns.

-Keep Testing and Improving
+Keep Testing and Improving!

 Use tools like Google PageSpeed Insights or GTmetrix to regularly test your site’s speed.
 Focus on critical pages like the homepage, product pages, and checkout for the biggest impact.
 Once your site is loading quickly, you’ll be ready to optimize for smooth touch interactions.